brianclee-gh/cube/client/src/components/Overview/process.md

        [x]     - on Click on thumbnails to update default display

         [x]    -create active/inactive class css for thumbnail wrappers to display selection

+         [TBD]     - determine how to handle photos of different sizes (currently set a max size)
+              - Create left and right button
+          [x    - track index of currently seelected thumbnail, if end of thumbnail list start from beginning for next button if at beginning of thumbnail list start from end of thumbnail list with back button

+            - Link styles that come into image component to style selection in product info.